 Generate your own lead sources so that you can know exactly where your traffic is coming from.
 And we’re not just talking about different domains were talking about different ads on the same domains.
 For example: imagine you are running an ad campaign that has 20 different versions of an ad and you want to know which one converts the best and makes the most money.

 In order to create your own lead sources and name them properly, please visit this Infusionsoft help page.
 Essentially you can name them whatever you want, for example, Google Display Ad #1, Google Display Ad #2 etc…

 In order to associate the cost of advertising with the effectiveness of each ad, you need to set the “expenses” of each lead source.

-Click on the tab labelled Expenses when editing a Lead Source.
+Click on the tab labeled Expenses when editing a Lead Source.
 Click “add expense” and fill out the required information.
 You can select monthly recurring or you can set a one-time total expense etc. Save and you’re done.

 When you go to Marketing-> Reports-> Lead Source ROI and hit “search,” all your lead sources will appear.
 The first time you view this information you will not have any expenses associated with the lead sources.